 Use sweet-tart cranberries to glaze a ham, Cornish game hens or duck for another holiday meal.
 Just melt gently in a saucepan and brush it on toward the end of roasting.

 And don’t forget those all of those turkey bones.
 Don’t waste them by throwing it in the trash — try making homemade turkey stock/broth.
 The stock you make can be frozen in 1 cup portions and used whenever you have a recipe calling for chicken/turkey broth.

 For those keeping track, I didn’t forget dessert.
-For a milkshake-like treat, use leftover cranberry sauce to make this cranberry sauce smoothie.
 For that extra bag of cranberries, give these cranberry orange muffins a try or these zippy lemon glazed cranberry cookies.
 Even try the whole-berry cranberry sauce as a fruit topping for plain cheesecake.

 One dessert I’ll be making this year will be leftover pie ice cream.
 This summer I tried, and quickly became addicted to, this simple and delicious no-churn ice cream.
 To turn your leftover pie into a frozen delight simply take a slice of your favorite fruit pie or pecan pie and cut it up into a little smaller than bite-sized pieces.
 When you get to step five in the ice cream directions, gently stir in the pie pieces.
 Then you just need to freeze, serve, and enjoy.